-- If your doctor or healthcare provider advised you to stop any medications for this procedure then consult with them first about the safety of when you can start your medications again; - Otherwise, resume your normal medication schedule. - If you normally take acetylsalicylic acid (AspirinTM) or another blood thinner medication, ask your doctor or healthcare provider when to start taking it again.
-Make sure that you understand exactly what they want you to do; - Otherwise, do not take (Aspirin[TM]) or anti-inflammatory medicines (such as ibuprofen) for one week after the procedure.
+- If your doctor or healthcare provider advised you to stop any medications for this procedure then consult with them first about the safety of when you can start your medications again; - Otherwise, resume your normal medication schedule. - If you normally take acetylsalicylic acid (AspirinTM) or another blood thinner medication, ask your doctor when to start taking it again.
+Make sure that you understand exactly what your doctor wants you to do; - Otherwise, do not take (AspirinTM) or anti-inflammatory medicines (such as ibuprofen) for one week after the biopsy.